Late modernism: Differences from postmodernism

-Late modernism describes movements which both arise from, and react against, trends in modernism and reject some aspect of modernism, while fully developing the conceptual potentiality of the modernist enterprise.
+Many of these traits are present in modern movements in art, particularly the rejection of the separation between high and low forms of art.
+However, these traits are considered fundamental to post-modern art, as opposed to merely present in one degree or another.
+One of the most important points of difference, however, between post-modernism, and modernism, as movements in art, is modernism's ultimately progressive stance that new works be more "forward looking" and advanced, whereas post-modern movements generally reject the notion that there can be advancement or progress in art per se, and thus one of the projects of art must be the overturning of the "myth of the avant-garde".
+This relates to the negation of what post-structuralist philosophers call "metanarratives".

+Rosalind Krauss was one of the important annunciators of the view that avant-gardism was over, and that the new artistic era existed in a post-liberal and post-progress normalcy.
 An example of this viewpoint is explained by Robert Hughes in The Shock of the New in his chapter "The Future That Was":

 As with all uses of the term postmodern there are critics of its application.
 Kirk Varnedoe, for instance, stated that there is no such thing as postmodernism, and that the possibilities of modernism have not yet been exhausted.
 These critics are currently in the minority.

 Hilton Kramer describes postmodernism as "a creation of modernism at the end of its tether".
 Jean-François Lyotard, in Frederic Jameson's analysis, does not hold that there is a postmodern stage radically different from the period of high modernism; instead, postmodern discontent with this or that high modernist style is part of the experimentation of high modernism, giving birth to new modernisms.